metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > note "Note"
 > Remember that minikube is the management cluster in our environment.
 So it must run all the operators and controllers needed for Metal³.

-Below it is shown the output of the script once all the container images have been pulled to minikube:
+Below is shown the output of the script once all the container images have been pulled to minikube:

 ```sh
 + sudo su -l -c 'minikube ssh sudo docker image ls' alosadag